Skip to content

 In 1927, Murphy and four other women leaders in Alberta (Henrietta Muir Edwards, Nellie McClung, Louise McKinney, and Irene Parlby) asked the Supreme Court of Canada whether the British North America Act’s (BNA) section 24 included women in its definition of “persons.”
 Five weeks later, the Supreme Court reached a verdict in Edwards v Canada, the official name of the case.
 Its conclusion?
 Under Canadian law, women were not “persons.”

 The Famous Five (Emily Murphy, Henrietta Muir Edwards, Nellie McClung, Louise McKinney, and Irene Parlby) were undaunted.
 They took their case to the Judicial Committee of the Privy Council in London, England, which was then the last avenue of appeal.
-On October 18, 1929, it overruled Canada’s Supreme Court, clearing the way for women to serve on public bodies, including the Senate.
+On October 18, 1929, it overruled Canada’s Supreme Court, opening the door for some women to be appointed to the Senate and clearing the way for further advancing women's rights.
 October 18 has come to be known as Persons Day.

 The Famous Five were rewarded on February 15, 1930, when Cairine Wilson became the first Canadian woman named to the Senate.